brefphp/bref/docs/runtimes/README.md

 ### Console: `console`

-This runtime lets use run console commands on Lambda.
+This runtime lets you run console commands on Lambda.

 For example, we can run the [Symfony Console](https://symfony.com/doc/master/components/console.html) or [Laravel Artisan](https://laravel.com/docs/5.8/artisan).